lex-node/React-Github-User-Card/README.md

 ## STEP 2 - Display the User Data

-- Pass the data to the component that will be displaying it
-- Build out a user card using the data that the Github API returns to you
-  - You may reference your old project for this, or you may wish to build this from scratch yourself
+X Pass the data to the component that will be displaying it X Build out a user card using the data that the Github API returns to you X You may reference your old project for this, or you may wish to build this from scratch yourself

 ## STEP 3 - Fetch the User's Followers

-- When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/< Your github name >/followers
-- Set that data to state as well, and display the data in your app
+X When your component mounts, you will also fetch the user's followers using this endpoint: https://api.github.com/users/< Your github name >/followers X Set that data to state as well, and display the data in your app

 ## STEP 4 - Style the User Card